ASGRC 522 Financial Code

 4. The following accounts are set up within the fund:

-2. The uniform replacement This account shall be fifteen thousand dollars ($15,000) for uniform replacement annually.
+b.
+The Uniform Replacement Account: this account shall be fifteen thousand dollars ($15,000) for uniform replacement annually.

-5. Current 522 Funds balances shall be deposited into the Emergency and Capital Project Fund.
-Available monies shall be first used to meet the requirements of the disaster account, uniform replacement account and the capital Remaining monies shall be placed in the fund balance account.
+e.
+Current 522 Funds balances shall be deposited into the Emergency and Capital Project Fund.
+Available monies shall be first used to meet the requirements of the Disaster/Calamity/Catastrophe Account, Uniform Replacement Account and the Capital Improvement Account.
+The remaining monies shall be placed in the Fund Balance Account.

 ARTICLE VI